stuartio/YakPurger/README.md

   -n {production,staging}, --network {production,staging}
                         Network to purge assets from.
 Only 'production' or 'staging' are accepted.
 Defaults to 'production'.
   -m {invalidate,delete}, --purgeMethod {invalidate,delete}
-                        Type of purging to perform.
+                        Method of purging to perform.
 Only 'invalidate' or 'delete' are accepted.
 Defaults to 'delete'.
   --excludeSegments     Do not purge segment files.
 All other referenced files will be purged.
+  -p PREFIX, --prefix PREFIX
+                        Prefix to be added to all manifest URLs, e.g. --prefix 'https://streaming.com/token' .
   -d, --debug           Add verbose debug logging
   -e EDGERC, --edgerc EDGERC
                         EdgeRC file.
 Defaults to "~/.edgerc"